By Jack Corbett

 it cost $89 to attend but at least you were fed at the ceremony even

-this year when I called to tell her that food wasn’t even included but
+this year when I called to tell her that food was not even included but

 that everyone was still being charged $89.00 she was really horrified.